LogtalkDotOrg/logtalk3/INSTALL.md

 	MANPATH=$MANPATH:$LOGTALKHOME/man
 	export LOGTALKHOME LOGTALKUSER PATH MANPATH

-If you use instead a csh shell, edit and add the following lines to your `~/.cshrc` file:
+For POSIX systems using a csh shell, add the following lines to your `~/.cshrc` file and edit the definitions of the `LOGTALKHOME` and `LOGTALKUSER` environment variables to match your installation:

 	setenv LOGTALKHOME ...
 	setenv LOGTALKUSER ...

-In case you're using the clone directory itself to run Logtalk without running the `install.sh` script, you will also need to add:

 	setenv PATH "${PATH}":"${LOGTALKHOME}"/tools/diagrams
 	setenv PATH "${PATH}":"${LOGTALKHOME}"/tools/lgtdoc/xml
 	setenv PATH "${PATH}":"${LOGTALKHOME}"/scripts